WeConnectArchive/waltz-SDK-example/iOS/README.md

 # iOS

-IMPORTANT: Need to be sure not to compile for emulator but for a generic device or a real device
+IMPORTANT:   Ensure that when compiling, you select 'Generic Device' or 'Real Device', and not 'Emulator'.

 cd iOS

-pod install
+Pod install

 ## SDK initialization

-1. In your Podfile make sure to add the following sources:
+1. In your Podfile, add the following sources:

         source 'https://github.com/WaltzApp/Podspecs.git' # To have access to Waltz Pods/Framework

-        source 'https://github.com/CocoaPods/Specs.git'   # To continue to have access to regular Public Pods
+        source 'https://github.com/CocoaPods/Specs.git'   # To have access to regular Public Pods

 2. Add the following dependency:

         pod 'WaltzAccess', :inhibit_warnings => true

-3. Open the workspace (ThirdParty.xcworkspace)
+3. Open Workspace (ThirdParty.xcworkspace)

-4. Open the AppDelegate.swift
+4. Open AppDelegate.swift

-5. Change the following line with your license and your appUid:
+5. Replace the following line with your license & your appUid:

         WaltzSDKMgr.sharedManager.initManager(licenseKey: "PUT---YOUR---iOS---LICENSE---HERE", appUid: "PUT---YOUR---VENDOR---UUID---HERE")

-6. Make sure to set the architecture flag to "NO" (Build Active Architecture Only) <p align="center">
+6. Set the architecture flag to "NO" (Build Active Architecture Only) <p align="center">
   <img src="./ThirdParty - Architecture setup.png" width="800" title="Architecture setup">
 </p>

-7. Make sure to select "Generic iOS Device" and not a emulator <p align="center">
+7. Select "Generic iOS Device" (not "emulator") <p align="center">
   <img src="./Generic Device Setup.png" width="400" title="Architecture setup">
 </p>

-You can now build and run on a device
+You can now build & run on a device

-## Customize the login visual
+## Customizing the login Visual element

-You can specify the login visual (background image, logo, background color and primary color).
-Those value are all option, so if you don't specify any it will take the default (Waltz brand).
-To do so you need to call the following:
+You can specify the login Visual element (background image, logo, background color & primary color).
+These values are optional.
+If none are specified, the default "Waltz" brand will be applied.
+To specify a login Visual, call the following:

       WaltzSDKMgr.sharedManager.setLoginVisual(backgroundImage: UIImage, logo: UIImage, backgroundColor: UIColor, primaryColor: UIColor)

-## Log the user In
+## Logging the user In

-Internet connection is required
+An Internet connection is required

-To request the login flow you need to call the following function:
+To request the Login flow, call the following function:

         WaltzSDKMgr.sharedManager.logIn()

-The result will be send in the following callback (WltzSDKMgrDelegate):
+The result will be sent into the following callback (WltzSDKMgrDelegate):

             func didFinishWaltzLogin(_ errorCode: SDKResponseCodes)

-## Start a transaction
+## Starting a transaction

-The user have to be logged in to use it.
+The user has to be logged in to use the Login flow.
-Internet connection is required
+An Internet connection is required

-You need to request the camera permission
+Requesting camera permissions

-1. You need to call the following function:
+1. Call the following function:

         WaltzSDKMgr.sharedManager.beginTransaction()

-Then the first time you will have to log with valid credential and you will then be redirect to the QR that will enable you to open a door (that you have access) after that the user won't have to log again if he use the application regularly.
-The navigation will be taken care by the SDK (wheter it is inside a NavigationController, TabViewController or not).
-If you want to force it inside a custom view you can the same function with the following parameters:
+When you log in for the first time, you'll need valid credentials.
+Then the QR page appears, which enables access (if you have access).
+The user won't have to log again if he uses the application regularly.
+The navigation is taken care of by the SDK (whether it is inside a NavigationController, TabViewController or not).
+To force the navigation inside a custom view, call the same function but with the following parameters:

         WaltzSDKMgr.sharedManager.beginTransaction(parentView: UIView, parentVC: UIViewController)

-This will make sure to register our SDK controller within the one specify and add our views within the parentView.
+This will register our SDK controller within the one specified and add our views within the parentView.

 2. Transaction result: you have 1 callback (WltzSDKMgrDelegate) that you can implement: